KernelTuner/kernel_tuner/roadmap.md

 ### Low priority

 These are the things that we would like to implement, but we currently have no demand for it.
-If you are interesting in any of these, let us know!
+If you are interested in any of these, let us know!

  * Tuning compiler options in combination other parameters kernel
  * Example that tunes a kernel using thread block re-indexing